victor99pekk/functional_programming/README.md

 ```
 <br>

-the grammar of the language is given by:
+__Gramar:__

+This defines how you are allowed to build statements in the program, the collection of statements is the program.

 ```haskell
    program ::= statements
    statement ::= variable ':=' expr ';'